PopovEvgeniy/SWGF/readme.txt

 Features

  Minimum external dependencies: only OPENGL and standard Windows API libraries.
- Don’t need to link main program with engine binary file.
+ Don’t need to link the main program with the engine binary file.
 The engine is just source code files with all engine codes.
  Wide range of supported compilers.
  Two render back-end: hardware accelerated OPENGL and software emulated OPENGL.
  Easy to use object-orientated API